-MC5 ON THE COVER OF THE ROLLING STONE JAN 4 1969
+MC5 FROM THE GARAGE TO THE COVER OF THE ROLLING STONE JAN 4 1969

 The MC5 made the cover of the Rolling Stone before they ever had a record deal..I had a drum endorsement with Ludwig the #1 drum manufacturer of the time.
 Pretty big deal eh? -D